 Sarah Bouchard helps companies respond to workplace crisis situations.
 She litigates highly sensitive and complex harassment, whistleblower, noncompetition, and trade secret matters across the United States.
 As co-leader of the firm’s whistleblower group, Sarah routinely handles litigation and litigation avoidance related to regulatory issues under the Sarbanes-Oxley Act, Dodd-Frank Act, False Claims Act, and Foreign Corrupt Practices Act.
-She is adept at leading internal investigations related to workplace misconduct, including sexual harassment, advising employers on appropriate responses and remediation measures, and defending companies in employment lawsuits and related matters.
+She leads the firm’s Title IX taskforce, focusing on issues of discrimination and sexual harassment in the education setting.
+She is adept at leading internal investigations related to workplace misconduct, including sexual harassment, and advising employers on appropriate responses and remediation measures, and defending companies in employment lawsuits and related matters.

 Sarah also advises employers on the preemptive creation of crisis management plans before harassment allegations are made, and she advises on workplace culture assessments to evaluate companies’ policies, practices, and processes for handling sexual harassment and other workplace complaints.
 Sarah has handled workplace harassment investigations and counseled on workplace crises for employers in the financial services, legal services, and media and entertainment industries.